 - Every employee who is a Pay As You Earn (PAYE) worker receives an additional PAYE tax credit of €1,830 per year.
-Certain conditions may apply to proprietary directors, their spouses and children of proprietary directors - contact the Revenue Commissioners for more information.
+Certain conditions may apply to proprietary directors, their spouses and children of proprietary directors contact the Revenue Commissioners for more information.
 People availing of the Tax Exemption Limits have their PAYE credit already included in the Exemption Limits - If you are paying a mortgage you are entitled to tax relief, which is applied at source i.e. the bank or building society credits tax relief and in this manner you get the relief.
-Mortgage Interest relief will only be available now for the first seven tax years from the date on which a mortgage is taken out.
-This means that any taxpayer who has received mortgage interest relief for more than 7 tax periods will no longer be eligible for such relief from 1 May 2009.

-- There are a variety of personal credits available for widowed people, depending on the year of bereavement and the number of dependant children. - There are additional credits available for blind persons, those with dependant relatives, incapacitated children and those who are incapacitated and employing a carer.
+Mortgage Interest relief will only be available now for the first seven tax years from the date on which a mortgage is taken out. - There are a variety of personal credits available for widowed people, depending on the year of bereavement and the number of dependant children. - There are additional credits available for blind persons, those with dependant relatives, incapacitated children and those who are incapacitated and employing a carer.
 There is also relief available for medical expenses, contributions to pension schemes and health insurance which is applied at source.